jiqiyu/jiqiyu.com/_featured_categories/projects.md

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Previous or on going projects for clients.
+  Previous and on going projects for clients.
 ---